 Be educated; minimize user error.
 How to effectively trade and transfer crypto is often misunderstood.
 Research "how to" use whatever platform you are on.
 Only process small amounts of funds to verify that the system is working, before you process large amounts.

 Update your programs.
-Keeping your wallet, antivirus, etc updated is important to ensure that you are running the latest and greatest options for protection.
+Keeping your wallet, antivirus, and relevant software updated is important to ensure that you are running the latest and greatest options for protection.

 Strong virus and malware protection.
 This makes sure there are no malicious programs running on your machine, that may be used to compromise your info and/or fund.
 Examples of protection include Avast, AVG, Bitdefender, Malwarebytes, and SpyBot.